Robotic Joint Center

 Ambulatory surgery center

-Dr. Stone and Dr. Buechel partner with the Aviva Centers of Surgical Excellence to perform robotic assisted procedures.
+Dr. Stone partners with the Aviva Centers of Surgical Excellence to perform robotic assisted procedures.
 The San Francisco Surgery Center is a state of the art facility for outpatient procedures only.
 It is a far superior experience to a hospital; the care is more efficient and personalized.
 Infection rates are reduced.

-Patients from across the United States and around the world come to the Robotic Joint Center at The Stone Clinic in San Francisco to have their knees repaired by Dr. Buechel and Dr. Stone.
+Patients from across the United States and around the world come to the Robotic Joint Center at The Stone Clinic in San Francisco to have their knees repaired by Dr. Stone.

 To find out if a robotic-assisted partial or total knee replacement is right for you, please schedule a complimentary consultation.